We asked riders to share their impressions of the gear they've been using to the fullest this winter.

 ●Review

-Separate bindings allow the board to bend well, have a good hold, and transmit power very well.
+Separate bindings allow the board to bend well, have good hold, and transmit power very well.
 Above all, you can trust the bindings and push down firmly.
 I like the sense of security they give when jumping and gliding.

 Ski ③ Review